ModaOperandi/agora/CONTRIBUTING.md

   this repository

-## How can I become a maintainer?
+## How can I become a code owner?

-Make important contributions
+Make important contributions.

-Don't forget: being a maintainer is a time investment.
+Don't forget: being a code owner is a time investment.
 Make sure you will have time to make yourself available.
-You don't have to be a maintainer to make a difference on the project!
+You don't have to be a code owner to make a difference on the project!

-## What is a maintainer's responsibility?
+## What is a code owner's responsibility?

-It is every maintainer's responsibility to:
+It is every code owner's responsibility to:

 1. Deliver prompt feedback and decisions on pull requests.
 2. Be available to anyone with questions, bug reports, criticism etc. on their component.
-This includes Hip chat and GitHub requests
+This includes Slack and GitHub requests
 3. Make sure their component respects the philosophy, design and road map of the project.